mitodl/mitxonline-theme/README.md

 # mitxonline-theme
-an open edX theme for MITx Online
+An open edX theme for MITx Online

 ## Table of contents:
 1. Configure Open edX